MarcusAl/pairings-app/README.md

 ## Terraform Development Workflow

-This project uses LocalStack for local development and Terraform Cloud for production deployments.
+This project uses LocalStack for local development and Terraform Cloud for production deployment.

 ### Setup